Humanitarian Immigration Relief & Protection in Pennsylvania & New Jersey

 Humanitarian and protection‑based immigration relief we handle.

-We represent people in Pennsylvania, New Jersey, and across the United States who are seeking safety from harm, persecution, and exploitation.
+We represent people in Pennsylvania, New Jersey, and across the U.S. seeking safety from harm, persecution, and exploitation.

 Our humanitarian and protection services include:

-• Asylum (Affirmative & Defensive) – applications with USCIS and in immigration court for people who fear persecution in their home country.
+• Asylum (Affirmative & Defensive) – claims filed with USCIS or in immigration court for fear of persecution.

-• Withholding of Removal & CAT – protection for people who cannot safely return to their country, even if asylum is not available.
+• Withholding of Removal & CAT – protection when asylum isn’t available but return is unsafe.

-• U Visas – status for qualifying victims of certain crimes who have cooperated with law enforcement.
+• U Visas – for qualifying victims of crimes who cooperate with law enforcement.

-• T Visas – protection and work authorization for survivors of human trafficking.
+• T Visas – for survivors of human trafficking, including work authorization.

-• TPS (Temporary Protected Status) – applications and extensions for nationals of designated countries.
+• TPS – applications and extensions for nationals of designated countries.

-• Humanitarian Parole – case-by-case requests for urgent humanitarian or significant public benefit reasons.
+• Humanitarian Parole – urgent requests for humanitarian or public‑benefit reasons.

-Many humanitarian cases overlap with removal proceedings, criminal history, or prior immigration filings.
-We review your full record so we can identify risks, request records when needed, and build the strongest strategy available.
+Many cases overlap with removal proceedings, past filings, or criminal history.
+We review your full record to identify risks and build the strongest strategy.

 Ready to explore protection?